 Areas where the company is showing leadership

-- Confirming through audit their low sourcing risk.
+- Confirmed through audit their low sourcing risk.

 - Using only FSC mixed fibre inputs.

-- Developing partnerships and testing new innovative materials with Next Generation partners.
+- Has developed partnerships and is testing new innovative materials with Next Generation partners.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes